Binary Search Trees

 The tree has

-In the example of above, we have only
+In the example above, we only have

 If we had many more nodes, this would look much worse and is why it's essential to have a balanced tree.